 How should shoes be stored on stairs?

 It’s tempting to save avoid storing shoes on the stairs, to prevent any potential accidents.
-BUT you can source specially designed baskets, made to fit the shape of the stairs to make them the ideal size.
-You can build bespoke storage in behind the space underneath the stairs to provide smart storage solution.
+But you can source specially designed baskets, made to fit the shape of the stairs to make them the ideal size.
+You can build bespoke storage in behind the space underneath the stairs to provide smart storage solutions.

 Additional words by Lisa Fazzani.